Skip to content

 Key Takeaways

 As an ecommerce business, selling to international markets will come with various legal and regulatory hurdles.
 A key consideration is what products your business sells and whether restrictions exist to export these to certain countries.
 Likewise, you may need to obtain relevant licences to sell these products.
-Additionally, you should review your terms and conditions to ensure your business can handle international sales and potential disputes.
+Additionally, you should review your terms and conditions to ensure your business is adequately protected to handle international sales and potential disputes.
 Finally, consider how to protect your intellectual property overseas, such as through the Madrid Protocol.

 If you need help safeguarding your business to sell to international markets, our experienced ecommerce lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.